amrutha23ashok/Calc/README.md

 Validate the HTML and CSS code.

 ### Step 6:
-Publish the website in the given URL.
+Publish the website in the given URL

-## PROGRAM :
+PROGRAM:
 <!DOCTYPE html>
 <html lang="en">